AvaLicht/Latin101portfolio/translation2.md

 3. huic is a pronoun.
 It is in the dative case.
 4. the sentence structure of omnes dei ei miserunt is transitive active because the woman is the direct object.
 5. data est in this sentence is Perfect, indcative, Passive, Singular, and feminine.
 It means "was given" its conjugation is the 1st.
-6. Ab love is a preposition in this case. **What does it express with this passive verb?**
+6. Ab love is a preposition in this case and it expresses that Pandora was given in love or marriage. **What does it express with this passive verb?**
 7. It is the imperfect tense, indicative, active voice, and is third person signular.
 The four principle parts are sum,esse,fui,N/A
 8.